-From Chaos to Coverage: The Architecture Behind TRT
+From Chaos to Coverage: The Architecture Behind the Test Recording Tool (TRT)

 The Backstory: Hackathon Idea to QA Transformation

-Picture this: a team trapped in endless hours debugging client test suites to unblock failing CI/CD builds so clients can confidently deploy.
+Picture this: a software development team trapped in endless hours debugging client test suites to unblock failing CI/CD builds.
 Deployments stall, frustration mounts, and morale suffers.
 At ProdPerfect, this was our reality.
-Testing keeps software humming, guarding new features from wrecking what already works.
-At ProdPerfect, we live for the Golden Path, those must-not-fail user flows.
-But manual test suites?
-A total slog.
-During an internal hackathon, I tackled this chaos head-on by building the Test Recording Tool (TRT), a Chrome extension and backend system that transformed our QA process, bringing clarity and speed to testing.
+Software testing is crucial for ensuring new features don’t break existing functionality.
+We focus on the Golden Path—the critical user flows that must always work.
+However, manual test suites were a significant bottleneck.
+During an internal hackathon, I developed the Test Recording Tool (TRT), a Chrome extension and backend system that revolutionized our QA process by automating test creation and improving debugging speed.

 The Chaos: Manual QA Grind